johnoscott/Obsidian-Close-Similar-Tabs/README.md

 other options:
 - "No empty tabs" to avoid empty tabs duplicates in each window.
 - "Be clearly Notified" indicates clearly what's happened.
+- if a tab is pinned it will be ignore, so you can have one duplicate of this tab

 You can split normally a file, it won't close the duplicate tab.
 Opening a link, without pressing ctrl, duplicate tab is closed.